 A look at Merck’s valuation

 PE multiples are widely available and represent what one share can buy for an equity investor.
-On May 21, 2017, Merck was trading at a forward PE multiple of ~16.0x.
-The industry currently trades at a forward PE multiple of ~17.3x.
+On March 23, 2017, the company was trading at a forward PE multiple of ~16.3x.

-To divest the risk, you can consider ETFs such as the Fidelity MSCI Health Care ETF (FHLC), which holds 5.3% of its total investments in Merck & Co.
+To divest the risk, investors can consider ETFs like the iShares S&P Global 100 ETF (IOO), which holds 1.8% of its total assets in Merck.